KeithChamberlain/To_Loan_or_Not/README.md

 # Conclusion

 These particular cutoffs may be useful as features in machine learning models down the road, or to inform financial analysts further in loan approval decisions.
 One problem with these data for loan amount is the striations.
 There is more probability for a loan to fall on multiples of $5k values than other values.
-This may have an impact on the validity of the anaysis.
+This may have an impact on the validity of the analysis.